 How to avoid getting sick in Mexico by eating safely

 When it comes to food, practicing safe eating in Mexico is important, especially when you’re traveling with kids.
 We love eating street food when we travel.
+It helps us travel more sustainably by supporting local economies and connecting with the local culture.
 And in Mexico, it’s a cheap and easy way to experience some of the local flavors and specialties.

 One of my general safety tips to prevent getting sick from local food is to visit vendors or restaurants that are frequented by locals.
 For one thing, you’ll know that the food is cooked hot and fresh, and another, you can trust that the locals know all the spots for safe eating in Mexico (thank you, Anthony Bourdain, may he rest in peace!)
 Here in Puerto Escondido, we’ve been frequenting the taco stand just around the corner from our place almost every night.
 They have some great tacos, and they’re almost always packed.

 If you’re a vegetarian, it’s especially important to practice safe eating in Mexico.
 Don’t order salads unless you know what type of water is being used to clean the vegetables.
 Try and order grilled or cooked vegetables and fruit instead.
 We love to drink the aguas del dia (the fruit juice of the day) when we go to restaurants, but we’re careful to only order this from places where we know they use filtered water.

 So far, we’ve done a pretty good job of preventing accidents on this trip, but last week’s trip to the emergency room really shook my family.
 It was the middle of the night and pitch black when my daughter fell down the stairs.
 She forgot that there was a set of stairs right in front of her room.

 I was sound asleep when it happened, and was jolted awake by the sound of loud crash.
 When we realized that the fall had cut open my daughter’s head, my mind instantly raced with all the worst possible scenarios that could happen.